-You’re looking at a job description and you think to yourself, “This is exactly what I’ve been looking for!”.
+You’re looking at a job description and you think to yourself, “This is exactly what I’ve been looking for!”
 Then you realize that the position is looking for clerical skills, which you don’t currently mention in your resume.
 What should you do?
-How should you showcase these skills on your resume?
+How should you showcase these abilities on your resume?

 What Are Clerical Skills?

-Clerical skills are skills you use to ensure that an office is efficient and productive.
-The clerical skills you exercise on the job will be related to the administrative tasks that arise in office environments, such as scheduling meetings and calls, and sorting files.
+Clerical skills are the abilities you use to ensure that an office is efficient and productive.
+They will relate to the administrative tasks that arise in office environments, such as scheduling meetings and sorting files.

 Clerical skills are invaluable for anyone who works in an office.
-Even if you are a senior employee, you’ll still need to be able to file documents away and communicate over the phone with other members of staff.
-These skills are especially valuable if you are going to be working in an administrative role.
+Even if you are a senior employee, you’ll still need to be able to file documents away and communicate with other staff.
+These abilities are especially valuable if you are going to be working in an administrative role.

 Administrative assistants, office clerks, typists, archivists, and other clerical workers use office skills on a daily basis.
-As a result, if you are applying for one of these positions, listing your clerical skills on your resume is a good way to position yourself as the right candidate for a job.
+If you are applying for one of these positions, listing your clerical skills on your resume is a good idea.

-Employers value clerical skills because, without them, it’s very difficult for an office to function.
+Employers value clerical proficiency because, without it, it’s very difficult for an office or department to function.
 Imagine how an office would work if the assistant wasn’t capable of answering the phones.
-How would meetings be scheduled?
+How would a secretary one schedule meetings?
 Who would handle communications on behalf of the office manager?

-“Clerical skills” is a broad term that is used to describe any skill related to maintaining the efficiency of an office.
+“Clerical skills” is a broad term that is used to describe any ability or knowledge related to maintaining the efficiency of an office.

-If you are applying for a job where clerical skills are not necessarily required but are a bonus, then listing “clerical skills” on your resume will be fine.
-On the other hand, if your job involves a large amount of clerical work, you should include a few specific examples of clerical skills with which you have experience.
+If you are applying for a job where such proficiencies are not required, listing “clerical skills” on your resume will suffice.
+On the other hand, if your job involves a large amount of clerical work, you should include a few specific examples of these abilities.

 Here are a few you can list on your resume:

 If you are working in a clerical position, you may have to spend a lot of time entering data into computers.
-For instance, you may be given a list of client records that need to be moved over to a computer, or a set of forms whose inputs need to be copied into a database.
+For instance, you may be given a list of client records that need to be moved over to a computer.
+Or perhaps a set of forms whose inputs need to be copied into a database.

-In these scenarios, you will need to exercise data entry skills.
-This may involve using tools such as Microsoft Office and G Suite in order to insert data into a computer that only exists in a physical form.
+In these scenarios, you will need to exercise data entry know-how.
+This may involve using tools to insert data that only exists in a physical form into a computer.

 In an office, you’ll spend a lot of time communicating with others.
 There are two main types of communication that you’ll use: oral and written.